Fight Club (1999)

 Sex & Nudity

-- A man puts his hand on a woman's chest.
-No nudity is shown.
+- A man places his hand on a woman's chest; no breasts are shown.

 - Occasional sexual dialogue.